Housing

 A tenancy agreement is an important document and is the legal contract between you and your landlord.
 The tenancy agreement gives certain rights to both you and your landlord, for example, your right to occupy the accommodation and your landlord’s right to receive rent for letting the accommodation to you.

-All new potentially secure (periodic) tenants and secure flexible (fixed term) tenancies start with an introductory ‘trial’ period of 12 months.
-During this time, you must show that you can sustain a tenancy and meet the conditions set out in the Council’s standard tenancy agreement.
+All new potentially secure (periodic) tenants and secure flexible (fixed-term) tenancies start with an introductory trial period of 12 months.
+During this time, you must show that you can sustain a tenancy and meet the conditions set out in the council’s standard tenancy agreement.

-- you cannot make major improvements to the property;
+- You cannot make major improvements to the property

-- you cannot apply to buy your property through the Right to Buy scheme.
+- You cannot apply to buy your property through the Right to Buy scheme

 You automatically become a flexible or secure tenant after 12 months, unless we have either:

-- started action to evict you; or
+- Started action to evict you

-- buy your property through the Right to Buy scheme;
+- Buy your property through the Right to Buy scheme

-- swap your home with another council or housing association tenant – with our permission;
+- Swap your home with another council or housing association tenant – with our permission

-- rent out rooms – but you can’t sub-let the whole property
+- Rent out rooms – but you can’t sublet the whole property

 As a secure (fixed-term) tenant, you have a tenancy for a fixed period.
-This is usually for ten years (nine years with an introductory term of 12 months), unless your tenancy was extended.
+This is usually for 10 years (9 years with an introductory term of 12 months), unless your tenancy was extended.
+At the end of the fixed period we may decide to:

-- offer you another fixed-term tenancy;
+- Offer you another fixed-term tenancy

-- offer you a secure tenancy; or
+- Offer you a secure tenancy

-- not renew your tenancy.
+- Not renew your tenancy

 We must explain our reasons if we decide not to renew your tenancy and give you a chance to challenge the decision.